A rhinoplasty is a procedure to reshape the nose and/or to improve breathing. The most common reasons patients undergo a rhinoplasty include:

 A rhinoplasty has three main components:

+- Lifting the skin of the nose from the bone and cartilage.
 The nose is injected with xylocaine (a numbing medication), and epinephrine (to minimize bleeding).
 After the incisions are made, the skin is then lifted off the cartilage of the nose to expose the cartliage and the bone structures that will be altered.

+- Remodeling bone and cartilage.
 Depending on the desired outcome, some nasal bone may be removed, precisely cut, and reset to a new shape.
 Cartilage may be trimmed.
 Other techniques involve using a tissue graft (most often cartilage or bone) to help remodel the shape of the nose.
 Occasionally, a synthetic graft may be used.

+- Redraping the skin over the new base.
 Once the procedure is finished, the incisions are closed and the skin is redraped over the new bone structure.
 The skin is taped to keep it in place and a protective splint is applied on the outside of the nose so that it maintains the proper position when healing.
 Nasal packs generally are not necessary.

 Where Will the Surgery Be Performed?